logan-siyao-peng/GCDT/README.md

 ## Relation distributions in GCDT
-We present the GCDT's distribution of the 32 discourse relations in the table below.
+We present GCDT's distribution of the 32 discourse relations in the table below.

 | relation name | total counts | percentage |
 |:----------:|------:|------:|